camba1/technologytesting/README.md

 - \* can match exactly one word

 As such, for example, 'one.two.three' could be matched by 'one.two.three', 'one.two.*', 'one.#', '#'.

+### Remote procedure call (RPC)

+RPC queues similar to the work queues in that they connect a task to a worker.
+However, the worker and task can be in different machines.

+In this scenario, the client will send a message to an outbound queue along with the name of a **reply_to** queue name and a **correlation_id**.
+The reply_to queue will be where the worker will put a message indicating that the task is complete.
+The correlation_id will allow us to use the outbound and inbound queue with multiple rpc calls within the same client.
+In particular the correlation_id will be unique to each rpc call.
+The whole process looks like this:

+- Client starts up: create anonymous exclusive callback rpc_queue
+- For each RPC request,  Client sends a message with:
+  - **reply_to** (callback queue)
+  - **correlation_id** (unique value request)
+- The request is sent to rpc_queue.
+- Worker does the job when request appears in rpc_queue and sends results back using the queue from the **reply_to** field.
+- The client: When a message appears callback queue, client checks the correlation_id.
+If it matches the value from the request it returns the response to the application.